hfxunlp/yasa/README.md

 Originally created by [Philippe Langlais](http://www.iro.umontreal.ca/~felipe/), it was reimplemented by [Alexandre Patry](https://www.linkedin.com/in/patry).
 It was reborn as yasa as part of improvements made during Fethi Lamraoui's masters thesis.
 [An article describing the new algorithm](http://rali.iro.umontreal.ca/rali/?q=node/1336) is available on our website.
 Should you use our tool in your research, we would appreciate a citation to this article.

 To build and install it, follow the procedure explained in the INSTALL file.
+Make sure you have the Boost libraries installed prior to compiling.

+When you use Yasa in your research, we would appreciate that you include a citation to the relevant article:

+    @conference {yasa2013,
+        title = {Yet Another Fast, Robust and Open Source Sentence Aligner.
+Time to Reconsider Sentence Alignment?}, booktitle = {XIV Machine Translation Summit},
+        year = {2013},
+        month = {Sept.},
+        address = {Nice, France},
+        author = {Lamraoui, Fethi and Langlais, Philippe}
+    }

 ## Usage

-Because the man page does a good job at describing the program's usage, details are not explained here, but to whet your appetite, here is an example of YASA's invocation.
+The program expects documents encoded in UTF-8.
+As such, it will start by setting its locale to en_US.UTF-8.
+If the locale is not found on the system, it will revert to the system's locale.
+In the latter case, it is up to the user to make sure this locale specifies a UTF-8 encoding.
+Other encodings will produced flawed results.

+To get help, read the man page or run

+    yasa -h

+Here are a few examples of YASA's invocation.

+    yasa -i o -o o source.ospl target.ospl result.alignment

+will align two texts that are tokenized in the one sentence per line format and output a result (result.alignment) showing the sentence alignment.
+The format is simple and looks like this:

+    1-1 1.53842
+    2-1 2.90837
+    1-2 4.77317
+    1-1 6.16061
+    1-1 6.16061
+    1-1 6.72474
+    ...

+It shows the alignment pairs (1-1: 1 source line aligned with 1 target line;
+2-1: 2 source lines aligned with 1 target line, etc.) as well as the cumulative score for the alignment.
+More in our article.

+Other examples:

-    yasa -i c -o f source.ces target.ces result
+    yasa -i c -o r source.ces target.ces result

 will align two texts that are tokenized in the cesAna format and will output the alignment in a user friendly format.